acid-info/logos.co/docs/research-process.md

 ---
 title: Our Process
 sidebar_position: 6
+description: Research Process for the Logos Network State
 ---

 We build public good protocols for everyone, then implement them the way that works for us.